Skip to main content

 With this in mind, it’s important to remember that an effective skincare routine will need to be varied to make sure the microbiome is well balanced across a range of different ecosystems on your skin.

-How does microbiome diversity affect my skin health?
+How does a diverse microbiome affect my skin health?

 The health of your skin is linked to the diversity of your microbiome.
 Having the right microbes on and beneath the surface of your skin is important, but the presence of too many or too few can lead to an imbalance that negatively impacts the health of your skin.